Christian Wulff: Scandals, resignation and final acquittal

 In December 2011, German media reported allegations that Wulff had deceived the Parliament of Lower Saxony in February 2010, during an inquiry into his connections as Minister President of Lower Saxony with a number of affluent businessmen.
-In particular, there were a number of questions concerning the purchase of a house, for which Wulff accepted a loan from an entrepreneur family with whom he was friends.
+In particular, there were a number of questions concerning the purchase of a house, for which Wulff accepted a loan from an entrepreneur's family with whom he was friends.
 In this context, Wulff tried to influence the media coverage in the run-up to the breaking of the scandal.
 Additional investigations were launched into Wulff's political dealing with various entrepreneurs with whom he and his family spent their private vacations.
 Since it was not clear who had paid for these holidays, Wulff was subsequently accused of favoritism and unethical behavior.
 After the district attorney's office in Hanover had requested the lifting of his immunity on 16 February 2012, Wulff then resigned as German President the following day.
 On 27 February 2014, two years after his resignation, Wulff was acquitted of all corruption charges by the Hanover regional court.

 Life after politics

 After leaving public office, Wulff represented Germany at several public events, including the state funerals of Abdullah ibn Abd al-Aziz of Saudi Arabia (2015) and of former Prime Minister Shinzo Abe of Japan (2022) as well as the inauguration of President Volodymyr Zelenskyy of Ukraine (2019) and inauguration of President Recep Tayyip Erdoğan of Turkey (2023).
-Speaking at the 80th anniversary of the liberation of Buchenwald on 6 April 2025, Wulff also criticized the Alternative for Germany (AfD), saying that those who “trivialize” the party “are ignoring the fact that the Alternative for Germany’s ideology is creating a breeding ground for people to feel uncomfortable in Germany and that they are actually in real danger.”
+Speaking at the 80th anniversary of the liberation of Buchenwald on 6 April 2025, Wulff also criticized the Alternative for Germany (AfD), saying that those who "trivialize" the party "are ignoring the fact that the Alternative for Germany's ideology is creating a breeding ground for people to feel uncomfortable in Germany and that they are actually in real danger".

 In 2016 Wulff was awarded the Mercator Visiting Professorship for Political Management at the Universität Essen-Duisburg's NRW School of Governance.
 He gave both seminars and lectures at the university.
 In August 2017, it was revealed that Wulff also works as an advisor for the German branch of Yargici, a Turkish high-street fashion company.